 Planned Giving: A gift bequest to NTBS is your guarantee that your gift will continue to benefit people in need of our services now and for years to come.

 For more information, please call the administrative office of the Nevada State Library, Archives, and Public Records at 775-684-3339.

 Changes in Address or Service

-If you travel extensively throughout the United States your serving library will be in the state of your permanent address.
+If you travel extensively throughout the United States your library will be from the state of your permanent address.

 No postage is required to borrow or return materials.
 Most of the materials sent out by the this program are eligible for Free Matter for the Blind and Physically Handicapped.
 When returning materials to us, simply place the items into a regular post office drop box or take them to the United States Post Office.
-Please make sure that you flip the card over showing the library's address.
-You will know that the card is oriented correctly if the clipped edge is in the upper right-hand corner.
+A permanent return label is affixed to all containers; no mail card is required.

 It is our pleasure to serve the patrons of the Talking Book Program, and we hope that our staff, materials, and equipment will be treated with equal care and respect.
 It is possible that you may have your borrowing privileges suspended if any of the following occur repeatedly: